darrynv/dangeroo/README.md

 ## Conclusion

-The Dangeroo AI system, orchestrated by Dangeroo Mode, represents a structured and robust approach to leveraging LLMs for software engineering.
+The Dangeroo AI system, orchestrated by Boomerang Mode in Roo-Code, represents a structured and robust approach to leveraging LLMs for software engineering.
 By combining specialization, atomicity, persistent memory, advanced prompting, explicit guardrails, and conditional structured logging, it aims to provide reliable, traceable, observable, and high-quality assistance across the development lifecycle.